linrongbin16/lin.nvim/docs/user_guide/lsp_server_management.md

 - [mason.nvim](https://github.com/williamboman/mason.nvim): It helps manage all the lsp servers: install, remove and update.
 Usually you need to manually maintain lsp servers for programming language (`clangd`, `pyright`, `jsonls`, etc), but with this plugin, now you can just type `:Mason` to finish all these things.
 - [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim): It fills the gap between `mason.nvim` and `nvim-lspconfig.nvim`.
 And you can also:
   1. Ensure some lsp servers installed (please checkout [williamboman/mason-lspconfig-nvim/ensure_installed_sample.lua](https://github.com/linrongbin16/lin.nvim/blob/744e4c7fd9e0c55630a4881279eefe671bfcee43/lua/configs/williamboman/mason-lspconfig-nvim/ensure_installed_sample.lua)).
-  2. Avoid duplicated default setup handlers, e.g. `require('lspconfig')[server_name].setup()` (please checkout [williamboman/mason-lspconfig-nvim/setup_handlers_sample.lua](https://github.com/linrongbin16/lin.nvim/blob/744e4c7fd9e0c55630a4881279eefe671bfcee43/lua/configs/williamboman/mason-lspconfig-nvim/setup_handlers_sample.lua)).
+  2. Automatically setup LSP servers, i.e. avoid duplicated calls on `require('lspconfig')[server_name].setup()` API.
 - [none-ls.nvim](https://github.com/nvimtools/none-ls.nvim)(null-ls.nvim reloaded): It provides extra formatter/linter/code actions/diagnostics by injecting lsp server.
-A single LSP server cannot meet in many developing scenarios, for example use `luacheck` as lua linter, .
-In this case, we can register them as null-ls sources, thus lint code through lsp methods.
-Others such as `pylint`, `eslint`, `prettier`, `grammarly` are the same.
+A single LSP server cannot meet in many developing scenarios, for example use `luacheck` as lua linter, `eslint` as javascript linter.
+With this plugin, it registers them as none-ls sources, so the lint works through LSP protocols, and the same goes for code actions, diagnostics, formatters, etc.

   ?> This distro uses [conform.nvim](https://github.com/stevearc/conform.nvim) as code formatter, which works compatible with none-ls's sources, i.e. conform will use either an explicitly configured code formatter, or fallback to LSP formatting method including none-ls's sources.